Jun-Liu-291/cat-dog-CNN/README.md

   apply trainsfer learning to cats&dogs small dataset

 ### cat&dog-v8-f.ipynb
-  train a 6-layers-CNN model with 2 fully connected layers with 1024 parameters on original cats&dogs dataset with 20000 images in training set, finally got 96% accuracy on test set
+  train a 6-layers-CNN model with 2 fully connected layers with 1024 parameters on original cats&dogs dataset with 20000 images in training set, finally got 96% accuracy on test set. cats&dogs_1.h5 is the final model.

 ### cat&dog-v9-f.ipynb
-  train a 5-layers-CNN model with 2 fully connected layers with 1024 parameters on original cats&dogs dataset with 20000 images in training set, finally got 95.1% accuracy on test set
+  train a 5-layers-CNN model with 2 fully connected layers with 1024 parameters on original cats&dogs dataset with 20000 images in training set, finally got 95.1% accuracy on test set. cats&dogs_2.ho is the final model.

+## Summary